michalisKout/learning_ex_final/README.md

 ## Steps

 There are 11 main steps to complete the application.
-Each step has it's a clear description.
+Each step has a clear description.

 - app.js - init App
 - app.js - Create tabs and welcome screen